trshant-sugoi/stackedit/drafts/2019-02-05-bloom-filter.md

 tags : [Algorithm , BloomFilter]
 Description : "A note on implementing a bloom filter"
 ---
 A bloom filter is a data structure which allows the server to sync data with a client with low data consumption.
-Another usecase is to find out uniqueness of the data
+Another usecase is to find out uniqueness of the data.
+[Geekforgeeks](https://www.geeksforgeeks.org/bloom-filters-introduction-and-python-implementation/) have a pretty good explanation of bloom filters.

+My post is for syncing the data from the server to client.
+I am assuming that the data on the client is already

 Here is how the interaction between the client/server will take place:
 ```mermaid